Skip to Content

 What we found

 User testing with support workers and OTs showed strong support.
 The app helped build trust with clients, improved care conversations, and reduced the need to transport physical AT.
 Older adults found it easy and engaging.
-White it’s a prototype with room to grow, the app shows real promise for supporting informed, person-centred care decision.
+While it’s a prototype with room to grow, the app shows real promise for supporting informed, person-centred care decision.

 Virtual Reality (VR) pilot